bazelbuild/rules_rust/COMPATIBILITY.md

 ## What host platforms are supported?

-The only platform subject to backwards compatibility policy is `x86_64-unknown-linux-gnu` on `x86_64`, as the only fully supported platform.
+The only platform subject to backwards compatibility policy is `x86_64-unknown-linux-gnu`, as the only fully supported platform.
 Process for moving a best effort platform to a supported platform is consensus-based.

 ## What are the stable APIs of `rules_rust`?